triton-inference-server/tutorials/Deployment/Kubernetes/TensorRT-LLM_Autoscaling_and_Load_Balancing/README.md

 on the server and the queue-to-compute ratio will eventually cause the horizontal pod autoscaler to increase the number of Triton Server instancing handle requests until the desired ratio is achieved.

-Decreasing the number fo clients will have the inverse effect and reduce the number of Triton Server instances deployed.
+Decreasing the number of clients will have the inverse effect and reduce the number of Triton Server instances deployed.

+> [!Note]
-Note that it is important to use the `containers/client.containerfile` to build a client container image before attempting to create a client deployment in your cluster.
+> It is important to use the `containers/client.containerfile` to build a client container image before attempting to
+> create a client deployment in your cluster.
-Just like when building the `containers/server.containerfile`, the image will need to hosted somewhere the cluster's machines are able to download it from.
+> Just like when building the `containers/triton_trt-llm.containerfile`, the image will need to hosted somewhere the cluster's machines
+> are able to download it from.

 ### Why Doesn't this Guide Include Load Balancer Instructions?